tidyverse/tidyverse.org/content/blog/purrr-1-0-0/index.md

 ### Flattening

-[`list_flatten()`](https://purrr.tidyverse.org/reference/list_flatten.html) which removes one layer of hierarchy from a list.
+[`list_flatten()`](https://purrr.tidyverse.org/reference/list_flatten.html) removes one layer of hierarchy from a list.
 In other words, if any of the children of the list are themselves lists, the contents of those lists are inlined into the parent:

 <div class="highlight">